onap/sdc/docs/configuration.rst

     dmeConfiguration:
         dme2Search: DME2SEARCH
         dme2Resolve: DME2RESOLVE
-    # definition for policys types that cannot by created by api
+    # definition for policies types that cannot by created by api
     excludedPolicyTypesMapping:
        # VF:
         #  - a.b.c